What is the difference between Upstream and Downstream in Oil and Gas?

 To help answer that question, let’s look briefly at how Chevron defines S&T on their website.

-S&T provides commercial support to Chevron’s crude oil and natural gas production operations as well as to the company’s refining and marketing network.”
+“Chevron Supply and Trading (S&T) provides a critical link between the market and Chevron's upstream, downstream and chemicals companies.
+S&T provides commercial support to Chevron's crude oil and natural gas production operations as well as to the company's refining and marketing network.”

 Petroleum Product Marketing

 Marketing is the final step in the ‘Microbes to Markets’ chain that delivers useful petroleum products to end-user customers.
-The main business drivers of this segment are volume, market share and margin.

 Worldwide, transportation fuels including gasoline, diesel, jet fuel and marine fuel oil account the largest percentage of global demand, and it is the fastest growing portion of refinery products.

-In the United States, passenger cars still consume more petroleum products than any other sector.
 Today, the US accounts for about 44% of the world’s gasoline consumption, and transportation fuels are 65% of the US demand.

 Every refiner is slightly different, but Marketing Departments are usually organized by retail and wholesale channels.

-Don’t forget about Midstream!
+Upstream vs. Downstream: Don't forget about Midstream!

 As its name implies, the midstream oil and gas segment encompasses facilities and processes that sit between the upstream and downstream oil and gas segments.